-\section{Theoretical results}
+\subsection{Theoretical results}

 {In this section, we derive our general information-theoretic expressions for productivity.
 These results concern replicator dynamics and productivity in an open flow reactor, for instance as might occur during the active phases {\bf (a)} and {\bf (c)} illustrated in Fig.~\ref{fig:scheme}.
-For convenience, a summary of relevant parameter and variables is found in Table~\ref{table:glossary}.}
+For convenience, a summary of relevant parameters and variables can be found in Table~\ref{table:glossary}.}

-\subsection{Setup}
+\subsubsection{Setup}